Louisiana's 62nd House of Representatives district

 Louisiana's 62nd House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Democrat Roy Daryl Adams of Jackson, who was originally elected as an independent, switching his party allegiance in April 2023 and being re-elected under that classification in the same year.

 Geography

-HD62 includes the towns of Clinton, Jackson, Norwood, Slaughter and Wilson.
+HD62 includes the towns of Clinton, Jackson, Slaughter, and the villages of Norwood, and Wilson.
 Additionally, the district includes parts of the cities of Baker, and Zachary.